porsager/wright/README.md

 Standard Options:

 -r,  --run        Activates Hot module reloading.
 This will inject any changed
-                  javascript files, and then run the script or js file provided here.
-If this is not specified changing javascript files will cause a full refresh.
+                  javascript files, and then run the function if supplied.
+                  If this is not specified, changing javascript files will cause a full refresh.

 -s,  --serve      Specify which local directory that is being served.